pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

 * :func:`mapExists`: True/False, does this map (Map Type) exist?

-.. py:function:: registerMapCreationHook(mapCreated, refCon)
+.. py:function:: registerMapCreationHook(mapCreated, refCon) -> None

  :param Callable mapCreated: callback function called if/when *either* map type has been created
  :param Any refCon: reference constant passed to your callback
- :return: None

  Registers your ``mapCreated()`` callback to receive a notification each time a new map is constructed in X-Plane.
 This callback is the best time to add your custom map layer using :py:func:`createMapLayer`.

- .. py:function:: mapCreated(mapType, refCon)
+ .. py:function:: mapCreated(mapType, refCon) -> None

     *mapType* is the type of map being created, either ``xp.MAP_USER_INTERFACE`` or ``xp.MAP_IOS``.
     *refCon* is what you passed to :py:func:`registerMapCreationHook`